Logo

 Starting simply, I first wanted to make a regex that matched any string that had equal counts of the characters a and b, assuming the string had no other characters other than as and bs.

 The key insight that I had here is: if there are equal counts of as and bs, then we can pair up every single a with a single b.
-Thus, if the first character is an a, then there must be a b somewhere later in the string that we can pair the it up with (and vice versa).
+Thus, if the first character is an a, then there must be a b somewhere later in the string that we can pair the a up with (and vice versa).

 In regex, that would look something like this: